R2S-ver/Study-Electronics-Fundamentals/README.md

 - [Basic electrical components](#basic-electrical-components)
 ----------------------------
 ## Electrical safety
-> **⚠️ Note on Regional Standards:** The electrical safety analysis and examples documented here are based on my local usage scenario in **Rotterdam, the Netherlands (Europe)**.
+> **⚠️ Note on Regional Standards:** The electrical safety analysis and examples documented here are based on my local usage scenario in **The Netherlands (Europe)**.
 Voltage standards, electrical panel structures, protective mechanisms, and safety regulations (like NEN 1010) vary significantly by country.
 Please be aware of your local regulations when working with electricity.

-Description
-###
+### Description

 ## Voltage and current